microsoft/TailwindTraders/Documents/DemoScripts/GitHub and Azure/Updated and Secure with GitHub.md

 <a name="Title"></a>
-# Updated and Secure with GitHub Demo Script #
+# Update and Secure with GitHub Demo Script #

 <a name="Setup"></a>
 ## Setup ##